 4. Bookkeeping items

-Many of us now use accounting software to manage our tax affairs.
+Loads of small business owners use accounting software like Xero to manage their tax affairs.
 If you have paid for a software license to help you do this, this might also be an eligible tax deduction.
 You can also claim the cost of your bookkeeper, if you have one.
 The ATO has a comprehensive explanation of the right way to claim the cost of managing your tax affairs.

 Please note that this article is not financial product advice and does not take into account any person’s individual objectives, financial circumstances or needs.